Aphakia

 The VA rates Aphakia under Diagnostic Code (DC) 6027, governed by 38 CFR 38 CFR Part 4, DC 6027.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What is the C&P exam like for Aphakia?
+What happens at the C&P exam for Aphakia?

 Get a Personalized Rating Analysis